|

 sweeteners.
 Artificial doesn't mean bad, but it should mean caution.

+leaf proponent.
 It's time honored and natural, but lacks FDA approval.
-She lobbied Starbucks
+She

-returning her calls.
-A short time later, her local market (a chain that she
+they stopped returning her calls.
+A short time later, her local market (a chain

-used as an example for Starbucks) was forced to stop offering sweet leaf with
+that she used as an example for Starbucks) was forced to stop offering sweet

-their coffee and only sell it as a "supplement."
-Coincidence or a blatant case
+leaf with their coffee and only sell it as a "supplement."
+Coincidence or a

-of big business (Starbucks and/or the folks who bring you Splenda) using
+blatant case of big business (Starbucks and/or the folks who bring you Splenda)

-strong-arm tactics against someone who truly cares about your health?
-In the
+using strong-arm tactics against someone who truly cares about your health?
+In

 suspicion.

-could not lose weight, despite being in great shape and eating a strict diet.
+trained who could not lose weight, despite being in great shape and eating a

+strict diet.
 Her vice was about 100 ounces of no-cal soft drinks per day.
-She would eye
+She

-double Big Gulps like a junky does crack.
-When we were able to get her off the
+would eye double Big Gulps like a junky does crack.
+When we were able to get

-stuffshe even drank some sugared soft drinks to do soshe lost 15
+her off the stuffshe even drank some sugared soft drinks to do

-pounds.
-Now, I'll say this had more to do with all the phosphorus and her
+soshe lost 15 pounds.
+Now, I'll say this had more to do with all the

-body's pH balance but, still, who really knows what all those chemicals are
+phosphorus and her body's pH balance but, still, who really knows what all

-There is no hard evidence that any one sweetener is better than the others.
+line: There is no hard evidence that any one sweetener is better

+than the others.
 Most likely, this stuff won't kill you.
-But given we also know it's not 100%
+But given we also know

-safe, it would seem wise to limit your consumption as much as possible.
+it's not 100% safe, it would seem wise to limit your consumption as much as

 control.
 I recently saw a sign in a Denny's window saying "Remember, an